Irwan Fadzli

-Irwan Fadzli bin Idrus (born 2 June 1981) is Malaysian former footballer who played as a defender.
+Irwan Fadzli bin Idrus (born 2 June 1981) is a Malaysian former footballer who played as a defender.
 He is a former member of the Malaysian national team.

 He has played for the Malaysian under 23 squad for the 2001 and 2003 SEA Games, 2002 Asian Games, 2004 Olympic qualifier, and participate in 2002 Tiger Cup and 2007 ASEAN Football Championship with the national senior team.
 He also part of Malaysia XI squad in a match against Chelsea on 29 July 2008 at Shah Alam Stadium where Malaysia XI eventually lost 0-2.